fbpx Skip to Content

 Soft, large-leaved plants like basil are especially vulnerable to these slimy pests.

-Symptoms of Slug Damage: Ragged holes and bleached or brown spots, coupled with tell-tale slime trails.
+Symptoms of Slug Damage: Ragged holes and bleached or brown spots, and tell-tale slime trails.

 Treatments: Use diatomaceous earth or crushed eggshells around the base of plants as a barrier slugs can’t cross.

-Encourage toads in your garden—they’re natural slug predators—by adding toad houses.
+Encourage toads in your garden—natural slug predators—by adding toad houses.
 Improve air circulation to remove the moist, dark areas where slugs thrive.

 Sometimes, brown spots on basil aren’t due to disease or pests at all.
 Other factors in your plant’s environment, from the soil to the sun, can cause damage to the leaves and stems.